 The Atmotube has positioned itself as a device that can be used both indoors and outdoors to monitor the air quality.
 Where most devices limit themselves to indoors (such as the Kaiterra Laser Egg and uHoo), or outdoors, this device is designed to work in and monitor the most important air pollutants in both.

 In this Atmotube Pro review, I will be covering everything that you need to know about the device so that you can decide if it is best to suit your needs.
+Not sure if you want the Flow 2 or Atmotube Pro?
+Check out my Flow 2 vs Atmotube Pro comparison.

 Monitoring & Device Accuracy